andrelug/obsidian/2022-10-06 How Anne Moss manages 25 sites 200k montrhy revenue.md

 	- Try to find niches where people are spending money, so advertisers will also spend money - ex: pests, luxery travel
 - Easy to find writers - level of expertise

+don't need much work with photos or videos.